UMM-CSci-4453-S19/lab-7-decaf/README.md

 <https://medium.com/@alpercitak/node-js-with-mysql-a43c49bbafd3>

-For this solution we are going to mix things up a bit and create a `connectionPool` so that each interaction has its own connection.

-We are also going to take advantage of **[prepared statements ](http://www.w3resource.com/node.js/nodejs-mysql.php#prepared-statements)** to make our code even more compact.
+For this solution we are also going to create a `connectionPool` so that each interaction has its own connection, and We are also going to take advantage of **[prepared statements ](http://www.w3resource.com/node.js/nodejs-mysql.php#prepared-statements)** to make our code even more compact.

 **CURRENTLY UPDATING**